AutoChengh/evasive-acceleration/README.md

 **Command-Line Order:** `x y speed heading length width yaw_rate`

 ### Notes on Yaw Rate Input
 Some trajectory datasets do not provide yaw rate directly.
-You can estimate it from the historical heading sequence by a finite-difference step (smoothing recommended).
+You can estimate it from the historical heading sequence by a finite-difference step; light smoothing is recommended to reduce numerical jitter.
 - If both road users do not exhibit noticeable turning behaviour, you may set `yaw_rate = 0`.
 - If either road user is clearly turning, it is highly recommended to provide an accurate yaw-rate input.